+All County Princesses are required to give a presentation at State Competition in front of a panel of judges and an audience.
 Presentations must be performed by the contestant individually on stage without onstage assistance.
-You may use props, however, please let Linda know by September 1st if any materials such as easels, etc. will be needed.
+You may use props, however, please let Carrie know by September 1st if any materials such as easels, etc. will be needed for the state competition.
 Live animals cannot be used.

 Remember that this presentation should be portable for you to take into schools; therefore, limit your props to those that you can carry yourself in one trip.
-If your presentation requires a costume and it must be appropriate for all audiences..
+If your presentation requires a costume and it must be appropriate for all audiences.
 You may not wear your crown and sash with your costume and must change after presenting.
 Engaging the audience is permitted.